 |A little time at home examing your outfits can save any embarrassment later.|

 That new outfit that you just bought may make you feel beautiful and stylish, but is it also one appropriate for the office?
 Therefore, it never hurts to avoid potential wardrobe mistakes before you head to the office and save yourself from any embarrassment later by always examining your outfits first.

-What is the Appropriate Length for Your Work Place
+Know the Appropriate Length for Your Workplace to Avoid Wardrobe Mistakes

 Depending on your work environment, length of your dress or skirt is one thing.
 One that is too short could be unprofessional and distracting from you always needing to pull it down.